Rugby star Folau says gay people destined for hell

-Sydney (AFP) - Wallabies star Israel Folau was summoned Thursday to a meeting with Australian rugby chiefs over his use of social media after sparking a backlash by saying gay people were destined to go to hell.
+Sydney, April 5, 2018 (AFP) - - Wallabies star Israel Folau was facing a backlash Thursday after the devout Christian said gay people were destined to go to hell.

-Folau, a three-time Australian player of the year and a devout Christian, made the comment this week to an Instagram follower who asked him what was "God's plan for gay people?"
+Folau, a three-time Australian player of the year, made the comment this week to an Instagram follower who asked him what was "God's plan for gay people?"

 "HELL..
 Unless they repent of their sins and turn to God," he replied.

-The remark appears to breach Rugby Australia's inclusion policy designed to stamp out discrimination and homophobia in the game, and chief executive Raelene Castle distanced the governing body from Folau's views.
+The remark appears to breach Rugby Australia's inclusion policy designed to stamp out discrimination and homophobia in the game, and the governing body distanced itself from Folau's views.

-She said Folau would meet with her and Andrew Hore, chief executive of his club NSW Waratahs, "to discuss his use of social media".
+"Israel Folau's personal beliefs do not reflect the views of Rugby Australia," a spokesman told AFP.

-"Israel's comment reflects his personal religious beliefs, however it does not represent the view of Rugby Australia or NSW Rugby," Castle said in a statement.
+"Rugby supports all forms of inclusion, whether it's sexuality, race, or gender, which is set out in our inclusion policy."

 Sydney's first gay and inclusive rugby club, the Convicts, said it was disappointed in the Australian fullback.